jhoff/Split-Flap-Display/README.md

   * Compiles and uploads the esp32 firmware ( `npm run pio:firmware` or `pio run -t upload -e <environment>` )
   * Compiles and uploads the littlefs filesystem ( `npm run pio:filesystem` or `pio run -t uploadfs -e <environment>` )
 1. Enjoy!

+### Using OTA
+Before you are able to make any OTA updates, you need to flash the initial firmware via USB first using the standard environment for your device - ie `esp32_s3`.
+Then once the device is connected to your network and you can access `splitflap.local` via the browser, you can upload a new firmware and/or filesystem by using the device environment with `*_ota` appended - ie `esp32_s3_ota`

 ## Contributing